riven314/TweakStory/README.md

 Clone the repo and navigate to the repo:
 ```
 git clone https://github.com/riven314/TweakStory.git
-cd TweakStory/app
+cd TweakStory
 ```

-Build and run the docker image locally:
+Build and run the docker composed images locally:
 ```
 make run
 ```